CSS-Windows/WindowsDiag/UEX/WMI/Readme.md

-## WMI-Report

-Description:
-PowerShell script to inspect the content of a WMI repository.
-After executing the script the following four csv files will be created:
-1. Dynamic.csv - All the dynamic classes registered by each provider
-2. Providers.csv - All the registered providers and related details: Hosting model, Threading model, DLL name, date and version.
-3. Static.csv - Static classes with instances containing data
-4. Security.csv - Namespace security

 ## WMI-Collect

-Description: collect WMI relevant data
+Description: ​​​​​​​​​​​​​​​​​​​​​​​PowerShell script to simplify the collection of WMI troubleshooting data and make our action plans easier.

 If WMI is functional it collects:
 - More details about running processes